heptarch/heptarch.github.io/drafts/demon.md

 stillness, modulated only by the rhythm of the timetable.
 Humans on average.

-Susan as usual does not enter the Great Hall.
+Ellen as usual does not enter the Great Hall.
 Instead, she has resolved some disagreement with Professor Foster about magnetism and birefringence, and walks briskly from the student laboratory of University College to Eversholt Street.